FDA is Investigating Norovirus Outbreak Linked to Oysters

 To date, illnesses have been reported by 25 individuals who ate raw oysters over the weekend of Feb.
 9-11, 2007 at a Bull & Oyster Event in Maryland.
 The Maryland Department of Health & Mental Hygiene’s test results from ill patients are positive for norovirus.

-The implicated in the San Antonio Bay were closed by the Texas Department of Health Services on February 24, 2007 and remain closed.
+The implicated oyster beds in the San Antonio Bay were closed by the Texas Department of Health Services on February 24, 2007 and remain closed.
 Bayview Seafood, a distributor in Seadrift, Texas, issued a voluntary recall on Feb.
 26, 2007.
 Another distributor, Rose Bay Oyster Company of Swanquarter, NC, issued a voluntary recall on Feb.
 28, 2007.
 Oysters subject to the recall were mislabeled by the Rose Bay Oyster Company, indicating Galveston Bay as the harvest area; the implicated oysters were actually harvested from San Antonio Bay.
 Oysters with tags that read: “Gal 1, 2/2/07” are subject to the recall.

 The FDA will continue working with health officials in Maryland to track any additional cases of norovirus illness.
 FDA will continue to provide regular updates to the public as this investigation unfolds.